Skip to main content

 Technical Analysis

-CVE-2025-4631 is a critical privilege escalation vulnerability affecting the Profitori plugin for WordPress, specifically versions 2.0.6.0 through 2.1.1.3, which is part of the unitybusinesstechnology suite known as The E-Commerce ERP: Purchasing, Inventory, Fulfillment, Manufacturing, BOM, Accounting, Sales Analysis.
-The vulnerability arises from a missing capability check on the 'stocktend_object' endpoint.
+CVE-2025-4631 is a critical privilege escalation vulnerability affecting the Profitori plugin for WordPress, specifically versions 2.0.6.0 through 2.1.1.3, which is part of the unitybusinesstechnology E-Commerce ERP suite covering Purchasing, Inventory, Fulfillment, Manufacturing, BOM, Accounting, and Sales Analysis.
+The vulnerability arises due to a missing capability check on the 'stocktend_object' endpoint.
 This flaw allows unauthenticated attackers to invoke the save_object_as_user() function with objects whose '_datatype' is set to 'users'.
-Exploiting this, attackers can write arbitrary strings directly into the 'wp_capabilities' meta field of WordPress user accounts.
-Since 'wp_capabilities' controls user roles and permissions, this manipulation enables attackers to escalate privileges of existing accounts or newly created ones to administrator level without authentication or user interaction.
-The vulnerability is classified under CWE-285 (Improper Authorization), indicating a failure to enforce proper access controls.
-The CVSS v3.1 base score is 9.8 (critical), reflecting the vulnerability's high impact on confidentiality, integrity, and availability, combined with its ease of exploitation (network vector, no privileges or user interaction required).
-No known exploits are currently reported in the wild, but the severity and simplicity of exploitation make this a high-risk issue for affected environments.
-The vulnerability affects a widely used WordPress plugin integrated into ERP systems handling critical business functions such as purchasing, inventory, and accounting, increasing the potential damage from a successful attack.
+Exploiting this, attackers can write arbitrary data directly into the 'wp_capabilities' meta field of WordPress user accounts.
+Since 'wp_capabilities' defines user roles and permissions, this enables attackers to escalate privileges of existing or newly created user accounts to administrator level without authentication or user interaction.
+The vulnerability is classified under CWE-285 (Improper Authorization) and has a CVSS v3.1 score of 9.8, indicating critical severity.
+The attack vector is network-based with no privileges or user interaction required, and it impacts confidentiality, integrity, and availability fully.
+No known exploits are reported in the wild yet, but the ease of exploitation and impact make it a high-risk issue.
+The vulnerability affects a widely used WordPress plugin integrated into an ERP system, which may be deployed in various business environments, increasing the potential attack surface.

 Potential Impact